 Touching Miami with Love

-Touching Miami with Love’s mission is to share the love of Christ by offering hope, opportunities, and resources for families and individuals.
+Touching Miami with Love Ministries’ mission is to share the love of Christ by offering hope, opportunities, and resources to our communities.

 Our vision is to see our children and youth inspired, educated, and empowered to reach their full potential.